 Primary acid-base disturbance: This is the major abnormality that will drive the direction of pH changes.
 For example, a primary metabolic acidosis will decrease the pH.

-Secondary or compensatory acid-base disturbance: This is a compensatory response by the body in an attempt to correct or normalize alterations in pH (specifically, H+) caused by the primary disturbance.
+Secondary or compensatory acid-base disturbance: This is a compensatory response by the body in an attempt to normalize alterations in pH (specifically, H+) caused by the primary disturbance.
 A secondary or compensatory response does not usually return the pH to normal (exceptions are that the kidney can return the pH to normal in compensation for a chronic respiratory alkalosis or acidosis in dogs) and definitely does not cause overshooting of the pH.
 For example, a secondary or compensatory respiratory alkalosis to a primary metabolic acidosis will limit the decrease in pH caused by the primary metabolic acidosis but will not normalize the pH and will not cause the pH to be high.

 Simple (uncomplicated) disturbance: This indicates that there is a single primary acid-base disturbance.
 This may or may not be accompanied by the expected compensatory response.